WATCH | Celebrating the shortest days in Tipperary: Grianstad in association with Tipperary Arts Office

 Commissioned by The Tipperary Arts Office and produced by Star Systems and CWB and part funded under the Local Live Performance Scheme of the Departments of Tourism, Arts, Gaeltacht, Sport and Media, Grianstad will see a stunning array of talent from all over Tipperary joined by prominent Irish Music Figures for a very special series of performances and conversations inspired by the shortest days of the year and the landscapes of Tipperary.

-Tune in on Tuesday, December 21 from 7pm on Tipperarylive.ie or the Tipperary Arts Office Facebook page.
+Tune in on Tuesday, December 21 from 7pm on this page or the Tipperary Arts Office Facebook page.

 *Sponsored Content